 Posted inBestsellers

-Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Aug.
-1, 2021.
+Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Sept.
+5, 2021.
 The lists are compiled by the Book Publishers Association of Alberta, and include sales at Audreys Books and Glass Bookshop in Edmonton.
-ALBERTA FICTION BESTSELLERS 1.
-Five Little Indians – Michelle Good […]
+As I have observed in this space before, one of […]

 Posted inAlberta Politics